srdjan/FeexVeb/README.md

 ## HTMX Events

-FeexWeb can listen to HTMX events for enhanced integration:
+FeexVeb can listen to HTMX events for enhanced integration:

 ```javascript
 // Listen for HTMX events